"Making your money work smarter for you."

-Customer service is available around the clock, just in case you have the need to check your account in the middle of the night.
+Customer service is available around the clock, just in case you need to check your account in the middle of the night.

-Ally gives people access to nearly 45,000 ATMs, all of them free of charge.
+This platform gives users access to nearly 45,000 ATMs, all of them free of charge.
 They are FDIC insured up to $250,000 per depositor.

-Then there’s Betterment’s online financial advice option available to customers for 0.25 percent per year with no minimum balance.
+To add icing on the cake, Betterment’s online financial advice option is available to customers for 0.25% per year with no minimum balance.
 This is their digital option because all communications are made online through email or your mobile app.

-Up to that fee to 0.40 percent per year and you’ll gain the added advantage of telephone access to a team of financial experts for more in-depth consultations.
+Up that fee to 0.40% per year and you’ll gain the added advantage of telephone access to a team of financial experts for more in-depth consultations.
 For this premium plan, you will need a minimum balance of $100,000.

 There are two primary ways to move money to Betterment: